-Students work closely with the program director and faculty in developing a comprehensive curricular plan and may take classes in both the day and evening programs.
-Full-time students must enroll in no fewer than eight (8) units and in no more than 16 units each semester.
+Students work closely with the program director and faculty to develop a comprehensive curricular plan and may take classes in the day and evening programs.
+Full-time students must enroll in no fewer than eight units and no more than 16 units each semester.
 International students must maintain full-time status.
-Part-time students must enroll in no fewer than 2 units and in no more than 7 units each semester.
-LL.M. students enrolled full-time generally complete their degree requirements within one academic year, and part-time students generally complete their degree requirements within two academic years, but all are expected to complete all course work within four years.
+Part-time students must enroll in no fewer than two units and no more than seven units each semester.
+LL.M. students enrolled full-time generally complete their degree requirements within one academic year, and part-time students generally complete their degree requirements within two academic years.
+All LL.M. students are expected to complete all coursework within four years.
 All LL.M. students are expected to maintain continuous enrollment in the program.
 Failure to enroll in any semester will be treated as a withdrawal unless a student has been granted a leave of absence.